peterkappus/panoflex/README.md

 ## The Backlog

 ### DONE (What's new?)
+- Add start/end dates to goals (and include in form)
+- Add links for admins to edit team/group info
 - Setup Cucumber and Capybara and write some basic tests
 - use "slugged" names for team/group URLs (e.g. groups/operations vs groups/4)
 - show teams for parent goals where all children have the same team